Blaze ravages Evia island on sixth day of Greek wildfires | Science-Environment

 The governor for central Greece, Fanis Spanos, said the situation in the north of the island had been "very difficult" for nearly a week.
 "The fronts are huge, the area of burned land is huge," he told Skai TV.
 More than 2,500 people have been accommodated in hotels and other shelters, he said.

 Greece has deployed the army to help battle the fires and several countries including France, Egypt, Switzerland, and Spain have also sent help including firefighting aircraft.
-More than 570 firefighters are battling the blaze in Evia, authorities said.
+More than 570 firefighters are battling the blaze in Evia, where two active fronts were burning in the north and south of the island.

+Greece's deputy civil protection minister, Nikos Hardalias, said water-bombing aircraft in the region faced several hurdles including low visibility caused by the thick plumes of smoke rising over the mountains and turbulence.
+"We have ahead of us another difficult evening, another difficult night," Hardalias told an emergency briefing.
+"The battle continues."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)